-There are many moments on my travels through the US, Canada and NZ that I can pinpoint as being monumental, awe inspiring and moving.
+There are many moments on my travels through the United States, Canada and New Zealand that I can pinpoint as being monumental, awe-inspiring and moving.
 To capture one is a challenge, so I’ve decided to tell you the first thing that pops to mind when I think of a big change due to travelling that I would never have thought possible.

-Standing proud on the edge of one of the most famous highways in the world is a mountain that sits at 2,303 ft tall.
-“That’s a pretty small mountain” you might say, but for a young girl who was barely able to climb two flights of stairs and was teetering on the edge of being overweight, that small mountain in Squamish BC looked like Everest towering over her.
-The Stawamus Chief was a hike that many locals did often and to my outdoorsy Canadian and Kiwi friends it didn’t pose much of a threat, so I decided to brave the dreaded exercise and early rise to have a fun day out and experience something new.
+Standing proud on the edge of one of the most famous highways in the world is a mountain that sits at 700 metres tall.
+“That’s a pretty small mountain” you might say, but for a young girl who was barely able to climb two flights of stairs and was teetering on the edge of being overweight, that granitic dome in Squamish, BC looked like Everest towering over her.
+The Stawamus Chief was a steep hike that many locals did often, and to my outdoorsy Canadian and Kiwi friends it didn’t pose much of a threat, so I decided to brave the dreaded exercise and early rise to have a fun day out and experience something new.

-It was a pretty rainy day so we nearly cancelled, thinking it might be too slippery; this was my first sign that maybe this wasn’t just a hard walk.
-The Canadian leader of our pack, Claire, decided we’d be fine and we headed out anyway.
-At first I was feeling pretty happy, trudging along with my friends and admiring the beautiful waterfall flowing through the trees.
-But as we came to the 20 minute mark I was certainly noticing the stress on my body, I fell way behind my pack, limping like the runt of the litter.
-As my boyfriend fell behind to help me up the millionth step I felt instant shame, looking around at the faces of my patient pals as they held on for me to catch up I said “go ahead without me, I don’t want to slow you down”.
+It was a pretty rainy day, so we nearly cancelled, thinking it might be too slippery (this was my first indication that maybe this wasn’t just a hard walk).
+But the Canadian leader of our pack, Claire, decided we’d be fine, and we headed out anyway.
+At first, I was feeling pretty happy, trudging along with my friends and admiring the beautiful waterfall flowing through the trees.
+But as we came to the 20-minute mark, I was noticing the stress on my body.
+I fell way behind my pack, limping like the runt of the litter.
+As my boyfriend fell behind to help me up the millionth step, I felt instant shame, looking around at the faces of my patient pals as they held on for me to catch up.
+I said, “Go ahead without me, I don’t want to slow you down”.

-I am now a fitness lover, I exercise three to four times a week and have gone from keeling over after 15 seconds of running to being able to run for 30 minutes continuously.
-My fitness journey is still on going, but I would have never found this part of me without that one hike and my new friends to help me along the way.
-Even now, over two years later, I still get emotional thinking about it and how happy I was to have achieved my unachievable goal.
-Travelling changes you, it moulds you into a different person and pushes you into experiences that you might never have had before.
+A few years have passed since that hike up The Chief, and I am now a fitness lover.
+I exercise three to four times a week and have gone from keeling over after 15 seconds of running to being able to run for 30 minutes continuously.
+My fitness journey is still ongoing, but I would have never found this part of me without that one hike and my new friends to help me along the way.
+Even now, I get emotional thinking about it and how happy I was to have achieved my unachievable goal.